TN 48 (02-13)

 C. Overview of IDD for Singapore

-IDD payments sent to Singapore must be in Singapore Dollar accounts to local FIs.
-The beneficiary must provide complete information to the Embassy, Consulate or DIO for input.
-DIO will fax incomplete forms to the Federal Benefits Unit (FBU) at U.S. Embassy or Consulate that serves that territory, to contact the beneficiary or FI for additional information.
+The beneficiary must provide complete information to DIO or the Federal Benefits Unit (FBU) for input.
+DIO will fax incomplete forms to the FBU that serves Singapore.
+The FBU contacts the beneficiary or FI for additional information.

 D. Description of Singapore direct deposit bank data